felipeguimaraens/OpenGL-boilerplate-Ubuntu-/README.md

 # OpenGL Boilerplate Ubuntu

 Repository created to make easier to program OpenGL using **GLEW** and **FREEGLUT** within Ubuntu (Linux) systems.
-Tested at Ubuntu 24.04 but might work for other versions.
+Tested on Ubuntu 24.04 but might work for other versions.

 ## Setup